jveilleux/FarmFreshWeb/payment-methods-2.md

 If you have selected ‘Cash/EFT/etc..’ as the provider, click **Create** to end the process.

-For MasterCard, Paypal and Pin Payments additional instructions are below.
+For MasterCard, PayPal and Pin Payments additional instructions are below.

 ### PayPal

 To setup a PayPal payment method, you need a PayPal business or merchant account.
 You can create one [here](/payment-methods.md).
-Once you have that, you can set up ‘API access’ within PayPal, which will enable OFN to connect customers directly with your PayPal account.
+Once you have that, you can set up ‘API access’ within PayPal, which will enable FFW to connect customers directly with your PayPal account.

 1. Login to your PayPal Account